smucclaw/internal_docs/README.md

+# Timeline

+We're aiming to get most of the substantive material up by June 1.

 # How to install / set up locally

 1. Install `poetry`,  the dependency manager we're using, [by following the instructions here](https://python-poetry.org/docs/).